mattmays/solace-agent-mesh/docs/docs/documentation/enterprise/installation.md

     ```
 </details>

-### Running in Production Mode
+#### Running with External Broker

-Production mode connects to an external Solace broker, which provides enterprise-grade messaging capabilities including high availability, disaster recovery, and scalability.
-Use this mode when deploying Agent Mesh Enterprise in production environments.

-The production configuration requires additional environment variables to specify the Solace broker connection details.
+This mode connects to an external Solace broker, which provides enterprise-grade messaging capabilities.
+The configuration requires additional environment variables to specify the Solace broker connection details.
 These credentials allow the container to connect to your Solace Cloud service or on-premises broker.

 ```bash
 docker run -itd -p 8001:8000 \